What is FutureVets?

 Again, all international air travel, local transportation, and hotel accommodations will be arranged by the National Leadership Academies and are all included in the tuition payment.
 Students’ international flights will be reserved as a group, along with the flights for the National Leadership Academies team members, who will accompany students on flights from the U.S. to Costa Rica and back.

 What is the refund policy for FutureVets?

 Due to the limited spaces available for students, we do not offer refunds once a student has committed to attending this program.
-This includes any and all tuition payments as well as security deposits (if applicable).
+This includes any and all tuition payments.

 Do students need a visa to enter Costa Rica?